keiji-imai/blog/content/posts/chessbot/index.md

 ## Research
 First, I researched what kind of robotic chess boards already exist.
 They do in fact exist, but they all leave something to be desired.

- - [SquareOff](https://squareoffnow.com/) This product works, but it's expensive and kinda cringe (the pieces are detected by the flexing of the board).
+ - [SquareOff](https://squareoffnow.com/) This product works, but it's expensive and inconsistent (the pieces are detected by the flexing of the board).
  - [Regium Chess](https://www.facebook.com/watch/?v=794043774452044) Big kickstarter campaign that was a [complete scam](https://lichess.org/blog/XlE48hEAACIAQv2F/regium-extraordinary-claims-require-extraordinary-evidence)
  - [Phantom](https://www.kickstarter.com/projects/wondersubstance/phantom-the-most-advanced-chess-board-in-the-world) A suspected scam, but they actually built a working prototype